 A Pre-Scan measurement is a wide-band measurement that results in a spectra graph and a list of peaks (6).
-For details, please refer to How to perform measurements on page 46, or How the Pre-Scan measurement is performed in detail on page 79.
+For details, please refer to How the Pre-Scan measurement is performed in detail on page 32.

 6. Scanned frequencies